novellac/yorkshirewoods/content/events/event-2023-04-celebrating-ms-lottie.md

     alt: On the walk leading to her house, Councilwoman Johnson's office representative presents proclamation to Ms. Lottie.
 Nearby, attendees take pictures.
+  - src: /images/uploads/img_5985001_20230409_115206.jpg
+    alt: Ms. Lottie smiles as she is presented with a birthday cake.
+Nearby, an attendee waits with a bouquet of flowers.
 ---